aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/xml-maps/query-cell-areas-mapped-to-xml-map-path-using-worksheet-xmlmapquery-method/_index.md

 ## **Possible Usage Scenarios**

 You can query cell areas mapped to the XML map path with Aspose.Cells using the [**Worksheet.XmlMapQuery()**](https://reference.aspose.com/cells/net/aspose.cells/worksheet/methods/xmlmapquery) method.
-If the path exists, it will return the list of cell areas related to that path inside XML map.
-The first parameter of the [**Worksheet.XmlMapQuery()**](https://reference.aspose.com/cells/net/aspose.cells/worksheet/methods/xmlmapquery) method specifies the XML element path and the second parameter specifies an XML map you want to query.
+If the path exists, it will return the list of cell areas related to that path inside the XML map.
+The first parameter of the [**Worksheet.XmlMapQuery()**](https://reference.aspose.com/cells/net/aspose.cells/worksheet/methods/xmlmapquery) method specifies the XML element path, and the second parameter specifies the XML map you want to query.

 ## **Query Cell Areas Mapped to XML Map Path using Worksheet.XmlMapQuery method**

-The following screenshot shows the Microsoft Excel displaying XML Map inside the [sample Excel file](55541790.xlsx) used in the code.
-The code queries the XML map two times and prints the list of cell areas returned by the [**Worksheet.XmlMapQuery()**](https://reference.aspose.com/cells/net/aspose.cells/worksheet/methods/xmlmapquery) method on the console as shown below.
+The following screenshot shows Microsoft Excel displaying an XML map inside the [sample Excel file](55541790.xlsx) used in the code.
+The code queries the XML map twice and prints the list of cell areas returned by the [**Worksheet.XmlMapQuery()**](https://reference.aspose.com/cells/net/aspose.cells/worksheet/methods/xmlmapquery) method on the console as shown below.

 ![todo:image_alt_text](query-cell-areas-mapped-to-xml-map-path-using-worksheet-xmlmapquery-method_1.png)